 Smith had already been given a second chance by Meyer during their time together at Florida when he was charged with domestic violence, and Meyer downplayed his knowledge of the 2015 incident in which Courtney Smith accused Zach Smith of battery, though he wasn't charged.

-Stadium‘s Brett McMurphy reported that Meyer was aware of the incident and did nothing about it.
+Brett McMurphy, who worked for Stadium at the time, reported that Meyer was aware of the incident and did nothing about it.

 Meyer retired in 2018, citing his health issues (he had a cyst removed from his brain in 2014) and the three-game suspension he received as a result of the Zach Smith scandal.